-J&K: Encounter underway in Shopian, 2 soldiers injured
+J&K: 2 terrorists killed, 6 people injured in Shopian encounter

-Srinagar, July 10: An encounter broke out between security forces and terrorists in the wee hours of Tuesday in Kundalan area of Shopian district in South Kashmir.
-Two jawans have been injured in the gun battle and they been shifted to an army hospital in Srinagar for treatment.
+Srinagar, July 10: Two terrorists were killed and six people were injured on Tuesday during a gun battle broke out between security forces and terrorists in the wee hours of Tuesday in Kundalan area of Shopian district in South Kashmir.

+Two of the terrorists holed up in Kundalan village were killed after they challenged and opened fire on the security forces earlier in the day.The bodies of the slain militants have been recovered as the operation to flush out the remaining ultras continues, a police officer said.

+Four civilian protesters and two troopers of the 44 Rashtriya Rifles, including a junior commissioned officer (JCO) were also injured in the gun battle.

 Army's 34 RR, Special Operations Group (SOG) of police and CRPF laid a siege around Kundalan village in the wee hours today after receiving information about the presence of militants, reports said.